ChristopherA/self/README.md

 My current short bio paragraph is:

-> Christopher Allen is an entrepreneur and technologist who specializes in collaboration, security, and trust.
-He worked with Netscape to develop SSL and co-authored the IETF TLS internet draft that is now at the heart of secure commerce on the World Wide Web.
-More recently, he was Principal Architect at Blockstream, where he led blockchain standards efforts.
-Christopher is today co-chair of the W3C Credentials CG working on standards for decentralized identity and founder of Blockchain Commons.
-He also founded and facilitates the semi-annual Rebooting the Web of Trust design workshops, which have generated over 40 collaborative white papers about the next generation of internet privacy, security, and identity software.
+> Christopher is a pioneer in internet cryptography and co-author of the TLS security standard, the cryptographic protocol that secures mat the heart of internet’s traffic today.
+He is an entrepreneur and technologist who specializes in collaboration, security, and trust.
+Christopher’s recent emphasis has been on engines of trust such as blockchain, smart contracts, and smart signatures, in particular decentralized self-sovereign identity.
+Christopher is founder of Blockchain Commons, former co-chair of the W3C Credentials Community Group incubating specifications for decentralized identity, incuding co-authorship of the new W3C Decentralized Identifier (DID) specification.
+Christopher was former CTO at Certicom, VP Developer Relations at Blackphone, and principal architect at Blockstream.
+He is currently principal architect & executive director of Blockchain Commons, founder of chairman of the board of the Rebooting the Web Of Trust design workshops, and an advisor to Avanti Bank.
+He is an invited expert to legislators and regulators in the US and international on digital human-rights.

-Until last year I was at Blockstream, and my short bio paragraph there was:
+Until last 2018 I was at Blockstream, and my short bio paragraph there was:

 > Christopher Allen is a veteran of the Crypto Wars with a wealth of knowledge about the history of internet cryptography, including both successes and paths not taken.
 That dates back to his founding of Consensus Development, where he co-authored the IETF TLS 1.0 standard and produced the first commercial SSL and TLS toolkits.
 After Consensus merged with elliptic-curve pioneer Certicom, Christopher worked on early smart contract technology as the company’s CTO.
 Though he detoured into creating internet communities, teaching technological leadership, and producing mobile apps, the lure of enabling trust drew Christopher back to the field.
 Recently, Christopher was VP of Developer Relations for the secure smartphone company Silent Circle.
 He has also taught at Blockchain University, advised multiple organizations on privacy and security, and produced a design workshop on the Web of Trust.
 Now at Blockstream, he is Principal Architect, working especially on blockchain standards, decentralized identity and new engines of trust.
 Christopher also plays the handpan and enjoys eurogames and noir films.